SamTay/magento-modules/README.md

 # Amqp Integrations Conglomerate
-Blue Acorn conglomerate of modules for AMQP intgrations
+Blue Acorn conglomerate of modules for AMQP integrations.
+Use the added console command ``queue:topology:install`` to set up rabbitMQ per your configuration.

 ### Installation
 ```